Join Our Israel Trip! March 2021 Click To Learn More

 Woe is me!
 For I, Biff, am undone; for I am a man of unclean lips, and I dwell in a marriage with a person of unclean lips; for my eyes have seen the King, the LORD of hosts! – Isaiah 6:5 (RTV)

 Biff must come to “Isaiah’s place” in his relationship with Mable, to where he is broken completely regarding his sin.
 Then he will be able to become a means of grace to her.

 The irony is that Biff is trying to force Mable to do what he cannot do himself: He is as challenged to change himself as Mable is to change herself.
 Biff is a pious, self-deceived, self-reliant man trying to impose change on his wife while he is not able to change himself.

 Biff must address his heart by identifying why he is so upset.
 From there, he can begin the process of change on himself.
 As he does this, he will realize how hard it is to change.
 Starting with myself has historically been one of the most difficult lessons for me to learn.

-Perchance the LORD grants Biff the gift of repentance, he will be in the best possible place to serve his wife.
+Perchance the Lord grants Biff the gift of repentance, he will be in the best possible place to serve his wife.
 God appreciates the broken, humble heart.

-The sacrifices of God are a broken spirit; a broken and contrite heart, O God, you will not despise. – Psalm 51:17 (ESV)
+The sacrifices of God are a broken spirit; a broken and contrite heart, O God, you will not despise. – Psalm 51:17

-There is a chance Marge may never change but if Biff’s brokenness is genuine, whatever is wrong with her will not have so much control over him, at least her problems will not tempt him to sin (James 1:14-15).
+There is a chance Mable may never change but if Biff’s brokenness is genuine, whatever is wrong with her will not have so much control over him, at least her problems will not tempt him to sin (James 1:14-15).
 Biff will be free while in the bondage of a broken relationship.
 Like Paul or Joseph in their prisons, Biff will be able to rejoice (Acts 16:25).